Though VPNs have long been in the global market of cybersecurity tools, nowadays they’ve become increasingly popular.

 However, you still can outsmart those nosy advertisers by using a VPN.

-By turning a VPN on, you can hide your IP address and make yourself completely untraceable, leaving no option for marketers to spam you with targeted ads.
+By turning a VPN on, you can hide your IP and make yourself completely untraceable, leaving no option for marketers to spam you with targeted ads.